-Within the 15 complaints on which we made case-specific recommendations, our adjudicators made a total of 28 individual recommendations.

-The vast majority of these recommendations related to an issue on which we have commented in previous reports, namely a failure by the Ofsted complaints process to fully address all of the issues that have been raised by a complainant.
+Within the nine complaints on which we made case-specific recommendations, the same issue emerged on six occasions, and is something we have commented on in previous reports, namely a failure by the Ofsted complaints process to fully address all of the issues that have been raised by a complainant.

 We acknowledge that this is a difficult area to get right every time.
-Ofsted's very sensible practice is for their investigating offers to seek to narrow the issues in a complaint by grouping items together in order to deal with them as efficiently as possible.
+Ofsted's very sensible practice is for their investigating officers to seek to narrow the issues in a complaint by grouping items together in order to deal with them as efficiently as possible.
 However, particularly where there is a complex fact pattern or if a complainant has not set out their real cause of concern very clearly, there is a risk that some of the elements of a complaint are missed.
 In such circumstances, our adjudicators typically make two case-specific recommendations, namely that any omitted issue is revisited, and the complainant provided with both a response and an apology.
+In each case where this happened, Ofsted have accepted our recommendations and have written again to the complainant.